Get Shit Done

 From a goal you can’t start to a plan you can ship.

 Free to try.
-Private by default.
 Built for ADHD brains that know what to do but can’t start.

 Type any goal.
-AI breaks it down instantly.
+Get it broken down instantly.

 Energy level